 Principal at Beasley Allen

-Elliot specializes in large-scale environmental litigation, representing individuals, municipalities, and states, and ensures that all aspects of discovery are conducted in a repeatable, defensible, effective, and cost-efficient manner.
+Elliot specializes in large-scale environmental litigation, representing individuals, municipalities, and states.
+He ensures that all aspects of discovery are conducted in a repeatable, defensible, effective, and cost-efficient manner.

 Hon.
 Hildy Bowbeer (ret.)